 Using Technology and e-Disclosure

 E-disclosure – or the production of electronically stored information (ESI) – is increasingly prevalent in international arbitration.
-More and more information is being transmitted and stored in electronic and technological form: drafts of contracts are exchanged via email; key communications are sent via text message, Slack or Microsoft Teams; and hearings and high-stakes negotiations take place exclusively on Zoom.
+More and more information is being transmitted and stored in electronic and technological form: contracts are exchanged and executed via email; key communications are sent via text message, Slack or Microsoft Teams; and hearings and high-stakes negotiations take place exclusively on Zoom.
 This has led arbitration practitioners to seek, and tribunals to order, substantial amounts of e-disclosure.
 The availability and prevalence of e-disclosure in international arbitration has been both confirmed and perhaps encouraged by the International Bar Association’s Rules on the Taking of Evidence in International Arbitration (the IBA Rules), which, starting in 2010, have made express reference to the production of ‘documents maintained in electronic form’.

 E-disclosure and the production of ESI present both opportunities and challenges for international arbitration practitioners.